Jack Kelly Jr. (rower): Civic leadership and political career

 Kelly was president of the effort to organize a world's fair in Philadelphia to be held in the American Bicentennial year of 1976.
 Kelly served as president and director of the Philadelphia Athletic Club, as well as the director of the Pennsylvania Ballet.
 For many years, Kelly played the role of George Washington in the annual Christmas Day reenactment of the famous 1776 crossing of the Delaware River.
 The re-enactors would cross over from Pennsylvania to New Jersey on Christmas afternoon.
 As a philanthropist, Kelly regularly gave a significant amount of money to charities.
 These charities included several funds belonging to the University of Pennsylvania.

-Kelly was actively involved in politics and served for 12 years as a Democratic City Councilman-At-Large in Philadelphia for twelve years, from 1967 to 1979.
+Kelly was actively involved in politics and served for 12 years as a Democratic City Councilman-At-Large in Philadelphia, from 1967 to 1979.
 Kelly also served on the Fairmount Park Commission.

 Personal life

 Kelly's first wife was Mary Gray Freeman (now known as Mary Spitzer).
-She was the daughter of Monroe Edward and Christine Gray, the 1951 national women's champion in swimming and a member of the United States swimming team for the 1952 Olympics at Helsinki (she appeared on the cover of Life on July 23, 1951).
+Daughter of Monroe Edward Freeman and Christine Gray, she was the 1951 national women's champion in swimming and a member of the United States swimming team for the 1952 Olympics at Helsinki (she appeared on the cover of Life on July 23, 1951).
 They married in 1954 and had six children, including John B. Kelly III, Susan von Medicus, and Elizabeth "Liz" Kelly.
 Kelly and Freeman divorced in 1980.

-In 1975, Kelly's well-publicized fling with a trans woman, Rachel Harlow, saw some members of the public oppose his candidacy in the mayoral election.
+In 1975, Kelly's well-publicized relationship with a transgender woman, Rachel Harlow, saw some members of the public oppose his candidacy in the mayoral election.

 On May 28, 1981, Kelly married Sandra Lee Worley, a banker.
 She was the daughter of Laura Kristine Worley and Chief Warrant Officer Russell Edwin.
 They remained married until Kelly's death in 1985.